Skip to content

 Good values to use as identifiers are:

-• An ID in the source dataset, e.g. a sanction number, company registration number, personal identity number.
+• An ID in the source dataset, e.g. a sanction number, company registration number.
 These can be turned into a readable ID with the dataset prefix using the context.make_slug function.

-• Some combination of consistent attributes, e.g. a person's name and normalised date of birth in a dataset that holds a relatively small proportion of the population.
+• Some combination of consistent attributes, e.g. a person's name and normalised date of birth in a dataset that holds a relatively small proportion of the population so that duplicates are extremely unlikely.
 These attributes can be turned into a unique hash describing the entity using the context.make_id function.

 • A combination of identifiers for the entities related by another entity, e.g. an owner and a company, in the form ownership.id = context.make_id(owner.id, "owns", company.id)